iBicha/playlet/README.md

 - 🕵️ No Tracking
 - 🛡️ Privacy driven (uses Invidious backend)
 - ⚔️ SponsorBlock integration (skips undesirable sections in videos)
-- 📱 Browse, search, and cast from phone using the web app
+- 📱 Browse, search, and cast from phone using the YouTube app or the browser
 - 🔮 Picture-in-picture mode
 - ⚡ Fast!
 [Check out how we compare with the official YouTube app](https://youtu.be/qmSvA-QQW20)

 ### Cast from phone

-1. Open "Web app" tab in Playlet
+- Open "Remote" tab in Playlet
-1. Scan QR Code with Phone
+  - Scan QR Code with Phone, and use the browser; OR
-1. Browse or search videos
+  - Use the YouTube app to connect using the same Wi-Fi; OR
-1. Click the video and choose the "Play on TV" option
+  - Use the `Link with TV code` to connect

 ### Picture-in-picture